Automattic/Edit-Flow/readme.txt

 == Upgrade Notice ==

+= 0.6.3 =
+Restored email notifications to old delivery method instead of queueing with WP cron because of reliability issues.
+Added option to see unpublished content on story budget and editorial calendar.

 = 0.6.2 =
-Two bug fixes: post titles should properly appear in email notifications, and bulk editing no longer deletes editorial metadata
+Two bug fixes: post titles should properly appear in email notifications, and bulk editing no longer deletes editorial metadata.

 = 0.6.1 =
 Proper support for custom post types.
 We removed the option to enable/disable Custom Statuses for Pages from the Settings page.
 Custom Statuses are enabled by default for Pages.
 To remove support for statuses, please see readme.